 Engineering-anchored companies often have too many good ideas.
 They find it difficult to identify and prioritize the projects that are most likely to succeed.
 As a result, many ideas get stuck halfway because their quantity consumes too many resources and technological know-how.

 The concept of innovation has been expanded in recent years.
-Innovations have left the research and development department: a service can be an innovation today, as can a new business model.
+Innovations have left the research and development department: service can be an innovation today, as can a new business model.
 Innovation starts with a thought for improvement.
-This thought can arise from contact with customers, partners or in controlling.
+This thought can arise from contact with customers, partners, or control.

 Brand innovation is not easy, but it also offers an enormous opportunity.
 It is no longer solely about a product or a service, but also about how the brand behind it is perceived.
 Brand innovation can come from within, but it can also be driven by customers.
 Never underestimate the potential that can lie in both streams.
 Both sides – your customers and your employees – have the ability to empower your brand.
-And this power is felt by people who are not yet their customers.
 Brand Innovation acts as an incubator for this, use this power!